bingson/WinGolems/Readme.md

 - When software developers pre-assign convenient keyboard shortcut combinations to less used operations: e.g., the ` Win + F ` combination opens the rarely used feedback reporting dialog in Windows.
 Common sense dictates that the most frequently performed operations should be the easiest to execute and vice versa for the less used ones.

-Satya Nadella's proclaimed in his [recent remarks on Windows 11](https://www.theverge.com/2021/6/24/22549007/microsoft-windows-11-satya-nadella-remarks-apple) that "operating systems and devices should mold to our needs, not the other way around."
-In this spirit, WinGolems gives users a toolbox for re-engineering application interfaces they work with to better suit their needs.
+In his [recent remarks on Windows 11](https://www.theverge.com/2021/6/24/22549007/microsoft-windows-11-satya-nadella-remarks-apple) Satya Nadella said that "operating systems and devices should mold to our needs, not the other way around."
+In this spirit, WinGolems gives users a toolbox for re-engineering application interfaces to better suit their needs.
+In addition to reprogramming application shortcuts, WinGolems also augments the Windows experience by through a Command Box (CB), a keyboard-driven graphical user interface with it's own command line syntax from running pre-made augmentation functions.
+The CB can be used to add new features and interface layers to existing applications.

 ## Quick Start Template Overview:

 The quick start template has working code examples that illustrate how to create interface layers and connect them to functions that address common workflow frictions.
 To modify the quick start template, AutoHotkey installation is required.
 Within the WinGolems folder, code for the creation of interface layers (i.e., interface templates) are kept in separate files from the code used to carry out the underlying task (i.e., function libraries).

-To reduce the AHK or programming knowledge necessary to use WinGolems convenience functions, new users will only need to understand how to modify template files which are restricted to code that assigns hotstrings/hotkeys and the calling convention for different functions (or AHK code that doesn't exceed 1 line).
+To reduce the AHK or programming knowledge necessary to use WinGolems convenience functions, new users will only need to understand how to modify template files which are restricted to code that associates hotstrings/hotkeys and different convenience functions (or AHK code that doesn't exceed 1 line).
 Reading through the short section on [Hotkeys & Hotstrings](https://www.autohotkey.com/docs/Tutorial.htm#s2) from the AHK beginner tutorial is all that's required to understand how to modify the quick start template.

 ```ahk
                                       ; Open or reactivate a web browser by